Non-timber forest product: Non-wood forest products

 Non-wood forest products (NWFPs) are a subset of NTFP; they exclude woodfuel and wood charcoal.
 Both NWFP and NTFP include wild foods.
 Worldwide, around 1 billion people depend to some extent on wild foods such as wild meat, edible insects, edible plant products, mushrooms and fish, which often contain high levels of key micronutrients.
 Several million households world-wide depend on NWFPs for income, and these products may be particularly important for local economies.
 On a global scale, FAO estimates that NWFPs generated US$88 billion in 2011.
-Some 80 percent of the population of the developing world use NWFPs, mostly plant-based, for health.
-The value of forest foods as a nutritional resource is not limited to low- and middle-income countries; more than 100 million people in the European Union (EU) regularly consume wild food.

 Land conversion, pollution and overharvesting threaten wild species and collectors' lives and livelihoods in many regions of the world.
 For instance, one in five medicinal and aromatic plant species have been found to be threatened with extinction, yet only 7 percent of MAPs have been assessed for the IUCN Red List of Threatened Species (TRAFFIC, 2018).
 Data and information on NWFPs is incomplete yet essential to monitor their status in the wild, their contribution to food and nutrition security and for traceability across the supply chain.

 Other groupings or names for these types of forest products include wild forest products, minor forest produce, special, minor, alternative and secondary forest products.
 The term non-wood forest products (NWFP) differs from NTFP in that it does not include woodfuel or wood charcoal.
 The terminology debate on NWFPs has persisted for decades, although steps have been taken to disentangle the different terms and definitions for improved forest statistics.

 Uses

 The harvest of NTFPs remains widespread throughout the world.
 People from a wide range of socioeconomic, geographical, and cultural contexts harvest NTFPs for a number of purposes, including household subsistence, maintenance of cultural and familial traditions, spiritual fulfilment, physical and emotional well-being, house heating and cooking, animal feeding, indigenous medicine and healing, scientific learning, and income.
-Other terms synonymous with harvesting include wild-crafting, gathering, collecting, and foraging.
-NTFPs also serve as raw materials for industries ranging from large-scale floral greens suppliers and pharmaceutical companies to microenterprises centered upon a wide variety of activities (such as basket-making, woodcarving, and the harvest and processing of various medicinal plants).

-More than 28,000 plant species are currently recorded as being of medicinal use and many of them are found in forest ecosystems.
+More than 28,000 plant species are currently recorded as being of medicinal use; many of them are found in forest ecosystems.
 Visits to forest environments can have positive impacts on human physical and mental health and many people have a deep spiritual relationship to forests.